 In 2006 local author, Rebecca Lamb, wrote Sheriff MacQuoid’s biography.
 The book, entitled ‘MacQuoid of Waniassa: Portrait of a Colonial Sheriff’, examines MacQuoid’s meticulous, intelligent personality and hard working career; one that promised prosperity and prestige in a new colony for him and his family.
 MacQuoid, instead, stepped straight into controversy, struggled to make a quick fortune and attain a comfortable lifestyle but, like many of his contemporaries, the pressures of office, risky financial ventures and the vagaries of drought and the effects on the colonial economy thwarted their jealous ambitions.
 MacQuoid’s Supreme Court administration was plagued by controversy and vilification until, 1841, his life ended in tragedy.

-1858 to 1914 - Cunningham Family
+1858 to 1914

 The wealthy pastoralist Andrew Cunningham acquired a number of grazing properties along the Murrumbidgee River in the 1840s and 50s.
 The two main acquisitions were Lanyon and Tuggeranong which together covered about 8,400 hectares.
 He purchased Tuggeranong (at that stage known as the Waniassa estate) from Sheriff Thomas MacQuoid’s son in 1858.
 The property became the centre for Cunningham’s sheep-breeding and the sheds saw the shearing of all his flocks and those of neighbouring farms.